bytedance/g3/doc/dev-setup.md

   Needed by IDE(at least JetBrains' rust plugin) to expand macros.
   The nightly toolchain is also required to run this.

-- cargo-outdated

-  Useful if you want to find out the outdated dependencies in your Cargo.toml.

 - cargo-audit

   Audit Cargo.lock for crates with security vulnerabilities.

-- cargo-license

-  To see license of dependencies.

 - cargo-binutils